-In order to achieve the best possible outcomes for our patients undergoing IUI procedures, the Andrology Laboratory provides a full spectrum of sperm preparation services.
-Sperm preparation is a science involving different techniques used to improve sperm quality.
-Several preparation techniques are available to address different sperm quality problems.
-Once a diagnostic analysis is complete, the physician will determine the appropriate sperm preparation for each unique situation.
+Sperm preparation, if done correctly, can improve sperm quality.
+To achieve the best possible outcomes for our patients choosing IUI procedures, the andrology lab provides several sperm preparation services.
+Each of these techniques address different sperm quality problems.
+Once a diagnostic analysis is complete, your physician will determine the best sperm preparation for your unique situation.

 For Questions Or To Schedule

 Types of Sperm Preparation

 This technique removes the sperm from the semen and places it in an artificial fluid that can improve sperm motility, longevity, and ability to penetrate the egg.
 This procedure takes about 20 minutes after the semen is liquefied.
 Washing is the most helpful process to handle fragile sperm, such as frozen-thawed (cryopreserved) sperm and samples with antibodies (anti-sperm antibody testing).

 Density gradient separation is one of the most common sperm preparations requested by physicians.
 Sperm are separated by putting the sample through two different concentrations of a colloidal solution.
 This concentrates the sperm with the best motility and separates them from those with little or no motility.

 This preparation also helps reduce or eliminate white blood cells and other debris.
 The procedure takes about one hour to complete.
 Occasionally, this technique cannot be used because of the ejaculate volume, sperm count, and/or motility being too low.
 In these cases other techniques, such as sperm incubation, may be used.